RamnathKumar181/Adversarial-Learning-Dynamics-in-RL/README.md

 # References

 Our repository makes use of various open-source codes.
-Most of which have been documented at Garage If you find the respective codes useful, do cite their respective papers:
+Most of which have been documented at Garage If you find the respective codes useful, do cite their respective papers as well:

 ```
 @misc{garage,